Biography

 • strengthened ecumenical relations and collaboration, by establishing a special department for this work, developing close personal relations with world church leaders, organizing important ecumenical meetings and events, and chairing and lecturing at international conferences and events in different regions;

-• In the context of international relations, he met with a number of heads of states, political and religious leaders, and representatives of international organizations.
+• in the context of international relations, he met with a number of heads of states, political and religious leaders, and representatives of international organizations.

 Academic and Intellectual Achievements